-Here’s something to keep in mind: When you are using a mobile hotspot in an area without cell reception, you can still have strong Wi-Fi on your device, but yet can’t connect to the Internet.
+Here’s something to keep in mind: When you use a mobile hotspot in an area without cell reception, you can still have strong Wi-Fi on your device but can’t connect to the Internet.

 Internet and Wi-Fi: Things to keep in mind

-Now that you now Internet and Wi-Fi are two different things, there are a couple of things to keep in mind.
+Now that you know the Internet and Wi-Fi are two different things, there are a couple of things to consider.